docker/labs/dockercon-us-2017/windows-modernize-aspnet-dev/README.md

 > When you connect to the VM, if you are prompted to run Windows Update, you should cancel out.
 The labs have been tested with the existing VM state and any changes may cause problems.

-You will build images and push them to Docker Hub, so you can pull them on different Docker hosts.
+You will build images and push them to Docker Cloud, so you can pull them on different Docker hosts.
 You will need a Docker ID.

-- Sign up for a free Docker ID on [Docker Hub](https://hub.docker.com)
+- Sign up for a free Docker ID on [Docker Cloud](https://cloud.docker.com)

 ## Prerequisite Task: Prepare your lab environment